Course Descriptions: Emphasis in Jungian and Archetypal Studies

 DJA 800, 3 units

-Mythopoetic Imagination: Viewing Film, Art, and Literature From a Jungian Perspective
+Mythopoetic Imagination: Viewing Film, Art, and Literature from a Jungian Perspective

 DJA 805, 3 units

 Symbols are one of the ways the unconscious speaks to us and through us, its visual language for conveying the deep mysteries of life.
 After exploring the psychological importance of symbols, we turn our focus to the manifestation of symbol-making in literature, film, and art.
-In addition, students will explore and amplify a symbol that speaks to their psyches through an artistic creation of their own.
+In addition, students will explore and amplify a symbol that speaks to their psyches through artistic creations of their own.

 Complexes: Jung’s “Royal Road” to the Unconscious

 In his seminal essay “A Review of the Complex Theory,” Jung calls complexes the via regia, or royal road, to the personal and collective unconscious.
 The course explores complexes on multiple levels—personal, familial, group, workplace, cultural, and political—looking at their phenomenology, their autonomy, and their biology.
 Jung’s and Freud’s relationship and subsequent separation will be viewed in light of the complexes that gripped the men, leading to a discussion of the relationship between the psychological theories we may develop or be drawn to and our personal complexes.
 Andrew Samuel’s concept of the political psyche will be discussed, and the theory of cultural complexes laid out by Thomas Singer and Samuel Kimbles will be applied to a particular cultural or organizational group of interest to the student, and assessed for its efficacy in depotentiating the complex.